Spectral Duality and Thermodynamic Bounds on Finite-frequency Fluctuation Responses: Abstract

 \section{Abstract}

-Fluctuation-response relations encode fundamental constraints on nonequilibrium systems.
-While time-domain static response is bounded by activity and entropy production, finite-frequency extensions for time-dependent perturbations remain largely unexplored.
-Here, we derive frequency-domain fluctuation-response inequalities for steady-state Markov processes with time-dependent perturbations.
-For barrier and entropic perturbations, the spectral signal-to-noise ratio (SNR) is universally bounded by dynamical activity.
-Furthermore, for state-current observables, the SNR is bounded by the entropy production rate (EPR).
-We illustrate our results using the F1-ATPase model to infer EPR.
-These finite-frequency inequalities provide a practical route to infer dissipation from power spectra measurements.
+Fluctuation-response relations encode fundamental constraints on non-equilibrium systems.
+While time-domain static response is bounded by activity and entropy production, finite-frequency thermodynamic bounds for time-dependent perturbations remain largely unexplored.
+Here, we find a finite-frequency response-duality relation in non-equilibrium Markov jump processes.
+For state-current observables, the ratio between the spectral responses to kinetic-barrier and entropic-force perturbations is frequency-independent and gives the single-transition entropy production.
+The response-duality relation provides a method for measuring the single-transition entropy production from spectral response signals.
+Furthermore, we derive frequency-domain thermodynamic and kinetic inequalities for non-equilibrium systems with time-dependent perturbations around unperturbed steady states.
+We illustrate our response-duality relation on a quantum dot system.
+These finite-frequency response relations and inequalities provide a practical route for inferring dissipation from power-spectrum response measurements.

-\emph{Introduction.---} Understanding how systems respond to external perturbations is a fundamental challenge across physics, chemistry, and biology.
+\emph{Introduction.}--- Understanding how systems respond to external perturbations is a fundamental challenge across physics, chemistry, and biology.
 The response, broadly defined, quantifies the deviation between the perturbed and unperturbed evolutions of a system, thereby encoding essential information about its internal dynamics.
 The most celebrated formulation is the linear response theory near equilibrium \cite{kubo1957statistical}, which establishes the connection between a near-equilibrium system's response to its internal fluctuations.
-This framework not only provides a predictive tool for near-equilibrium systems but also lays the conceptual foundation for extracting equilibrium properties from nonequilibrium measurements.
+Over the past two decades, trajectory-level formulations have extended response theory far from equilibrium, showing that non-equilibrium responses can be expressed through path-dependent correlation functions \cite{harada2005equality,speck2006restoring,seifert2010fluctuation,baiesi2009fluctuations,prost2009generalized}.